Decentralized Multi-Agents by Imitation of a Centralized Controller: More Experiments

+All experiments, with the exception of section \ref{subsec:rew_v_loss_slow_fast}, were conducted over three runs, following the example of \cite{maddpg}.
+And all experiments, with the exception of when using DQNs, had the same hyperparameters as in the main paper (see Appendix \ref{sec:hyperparameters} for the hyperparameters).

-\section{Experiment where each agent has its own dataset of trajectories}
+\subsection{Experiment where each agent has its own dataset of trajectories}

-Here we describe in a little bit more detail our procedure for experimenting with individual dataset trajectories for each agent, vs a shared dataset.
-Namely, we plot the learning curves for decentralizing a policy in the two cases: (1) When each agent has its own dataset of trajectories, or (2) when there is a shared dataset of trajectories (which is the one we use in the experiments).
+Here we describe an experiment where each agent has its own individual dataset of trajectories, versus a shared dataset.
+Namely, we plot the learning curves for decentralizing a policy in the two cases: (1) When each agent has its own dataset of trajectories, or (2) when there is a shared dataset of trajectories (which is the one we use in the experiments of the paper).
 We tested on the cooperative navigation environment with 3 nonhomogeneous agents.
 We hypothesized that the nonhomogeneity of the agents would have an effect on the shared reward, but this turned out not to be so.
 But it is interesting to note that in the main text, we found that the some agents had a bigger loss when doing supervised learning from the expert.